According to a recent study, 8.4 million people smoke weed every day.

-Withdrawal may cause you to experience the opposite effects of why you may have started using in the first place.
+Withdrawal may cause you to experience the opposite effects of why you may have started smoking in the first place.
 For example, if you use marijuana to help you sleep then you may experience sleeplessness or nightmares during withdrawal.
 If weed helps you to have an appetite, then withdrawal may cause a decrease in appetite.

 Quitting marijuana may also cause you to experience anxiety, depression, and mood swings.
 This is due to the role dopamine plays when interacting with marijuana.
-Marijuana depletes the dopamine receptors over time which causes higher tolerance and more pronounced withdrawal symptoms for long-time users.
+Marijuana depletes the dopamine receptors over time which causes higher tolerance and more pronounced withdrawal symptoms for long-time marijuana users.